Internship Best Practices

 Reporting Students Hired

 The rankings of business schools in the popular press have become increasingly important to the way we manage our business.
 One of the ways that these rankings are determined is by studying the trends of students in the college who participate in internships.
-At the end of each semester, you will receive a request to submit the names of the Penn State Smeal students who have been hired to work with your firm (or you can download the form HERE).
+At the end of each semester, you will receive a request to submit the names of the Penn State Smeal students who have been hired to work with your firmreport the students' names online as well.
 We would appreciate your cooperation in submitting this information.
 It helps us in our attempt to continually improve our status in the business and academic communities and helps identify those students who may have neglected to self-report.

 Credit / Work Standards

 Companies need to be cognizant of the fact that the Smeal College does not recognize internships or award this credit for work done outside the classroom if it does not meet academic standards.
 The Smeal College awards credit for intellectual exploration and learning associated with work experience.
 Students should be able, within the context of the internship, to relate their work experience in some way to their course of study and gain insight from it.
 In order for our program to award credit or formally recognize an internship, the duties of the intern must be directly related to their major and the work performed must enhance their education.

 The job should involve some managerial or decision-making activity and should not be clerical in nature.
 The intern's job should be structured with specific and varied duties that are meaningful to the firm and to its success and performance.
 In evaluating the job description, ask the question, "Could this work be performed by a nonexempt level or clerical employee?"
 If the answer is "yes", typically the internship will not be approved for recognition or credit.
 Internships should consist of assignments that are usually handled by exempt level, management, or professional staff.
 Students typically expect a high-level assignment that builds on skills learned in the classroom and offers the opportunity to learn new skills.